pktgen/fgen/docs/guides/linux_gsg/linux_gsg.rst

 * OS is Ubuntu 20.04 or later.
 Other Linux versions work, but this documentation assumes Ubuntu.

-* CNDP requires the following packages, some of which have recursive dependencies:
+* FGEN requires the following packages, some of which have recursive dependencies:

   * pkg-config
   * libbsd-dev